mlhartme/stool/documentation.md

 #### DESCRIPTION

-Creates a fresh client configuration file or reports an error if it already exists.
+Creates a fresh configuration directory or reports an error if it already exists.
-The location of the client configuration file is `${SC_HOME}/configuration.yaml`.
+The location of the configuration directory is configurable with the `SC_HOME` environment variable, it defaults to `~/.sc`.
+The  main  configuration  file inside this  directory is `configuration.yaml`.

-Use *spec* to specify a context name and an api url to configure.
+Use *spec* to set up a context name + api url.
 If not specified, this is guessed from the local machine (TODO: cisotools).

 ### sc-context